 Many clinical trials evaluated the safety and efficacy of Amyra.
 The most common side effects experienced by those taking Amyra include:

 - Back pain

 - Paresthesia (numbness or tingling)

 Things to know about Ampyra

-The kidneys substantially excrete Ampyra and the risk of adverse reactions, including seizures, is greater with increasing exposure of dalfampridine.
+The kidneys substantially excrete Ampyra and decreased kidney function can lead to increased exposure to Ampyra and the risk of adverse reactions, including seizures, is greater with increasing exposure of dalfampridine.
 Because elderly patients are more likely to have decreased renal function, it is particularly important to monitor the creatinine clearance (CrCl) level in patients.

 Before starting Ampyra, talk with your doctor if you have: